 Teleporting over 25 kilometers

 The experiment not only represents a significant technological achievement but also a spectacular advance in the continually surprising possibilities afforded by the quantum dimension.
-By taking the distance to 25 kilometers of optical fiber, the UNIGE physicists have significantly surpassed their own record of 6 kilometers, the distance achieved during the first long-distance teleportation achieved by Professor Gisin and his team in 2003.
+By taking the distance to 25 kilometers (16 miles) of optical fiber, the UNIGE physicists have significantly surpassed their own record of 6 kilometers (4 miles), the distance achieved during the first long-distance teleportation achieved by Professor Gisin and his team in 2003.

 Memory after triangulation